Advantages and Disadvantages of a Reverse Mortgage

 A reverse mortgage, can be a valuable retirement planning tool.
 This type of mortgage allows homeowners 62+ years old to convert a portion of their home equity into usable funds without having to repay the loan for as long as the borrower continues to meet the loan obligations.1

-As you evaluate this financing option consider the following advantages and disadvantages before deciding whether or not a reverse mortgage loan will meet your specific financial goals and needs.
+As you evaluate this financing option consider the following advantages and disadvantages of reverse mortgage before deciding whether or not a reverse mortgage loan will meet your specific financial goals and needs.

 Reverse Mortgage Advantages